|Last updated 10.10.17

 The range problem was quickly solved by the installation of an additional fuel tank, designed and built by WAA staff at Maylands.

-frame with wood and fabric covering and wooden wings.
-The Viastra would
+fuselage frame with wood and fabric covering and wooden wings.
+The

-carry up to 12 passengers at 140 mph in much improved comfort.
-WAA ordered
+Viastra would carry up to 12 passengers at 140 mph in much improved

-two Viastras which were shipped to Perth the following year.
+comfort.
+WAA ordered two Viastras which were shipped to Perth the

 The contract negotiated by Brearley before the prototype flew included a financial penalty against Vickers for every mph the aircraft cruised below their guaranteed speed.
 Vickers sought a bonus payment for every mph above that speed, to which he readily agreed.
 His experience with British aircraft manufacturers was vindicated when Vickers flight tests of the prototype revealed a cruising speed 15 mph below the predicted speed and the WAA sales price was reduced accordingly.
 It was one of the few "wins" WAA was to have with the Viastras.

-warmer air temperatures the Viastra was unable to maintain altitude on one
+temperatures the Viastras were unable to maintain altitude on one

 engine and an alarming number of forced landings occurred: